chrisbillakings/chrisbillakings.github.io/publication.md

  - **"The Impact of Trade Integration on Poverty Reduction in ECOWAS."** (with Ndamsa, D. T.) [Journal of Developing Economies](https://e-journal.unair.ac.id/JDE/article/view/49398)

  - **"Oil Prices and Economic Growth in Oil-Producing Countries: A Panel Data Approach"** (with Kuranga A.O., Ojuolape M.A., & Yusuf H.A.)
 [Chiang Mai University Journal of Economics](https://so01.tci-thaijo.org/index.php/CMJE/article/view/263225/173772)

+## Research under Review
+ - **Exchange Rate and Its Effects on the Living Conditions of Nigerians** (with Lajuwomi, O.O) (Under Review for Publication).

+## Research Project
+1. **The Impact of Trade Integration on Poverty Reduction in ECOWAS Countries** (Masters Thesis Research Submitted to the Institute of Governance Humanities and Social Sciences at Pan African University, 2024)

+2. **Economic Analysis of the Impact of Internet Infrastructure on Expenditure Pattern of Students of University of Ilorin, Nigeria** (Unpublished - Undergraduate project submitted to the Department of Economics at the University of Ilorin, 2017)